 Results

-Sypmtoms all became worse for one day after each treatment and then improved substantially.
+Sypmtoms all became worse for one day after each session and then improved substantially.
 He also developed other symptoms such as mild muscle aches lasting 1-2 days.

 Generally all symptoms improved dramatically